-Philippine Garden – The garden was dedicated on September 15, 1979 with the addition of a flagpole.
-Over the past 15 years many improvements have taken place including; tree plantings, construction of brick pathway & plaza with a flower-lined entrance and the addition of four benches and a stone plaque.
+Philippine Garden – The garden was dedicated on September 15, 1979, with the addition of a flagpole.
+Over the past 15 years, many improvements have taken place including; tree plantings, the construction of a brick pathway & plaza with a flower-lined entrance, and the addition of four benches and a stone plaque.

 African Garden – Dedicated June 19, 1976, this garden is known for flying the Ethiopian flag.
 Resembling a desert landscape this garden also includes a large flower bed to add visual interest.

-Russian Garden – Dedicated September, 1987, this garden was a welcoming sight to the official Russian visitors who came in October, 1987, for which two trees were planted in their honor.
+Russian Garden – Dedicated in September 1987, this garden was a welcoming sight to the official Russian visitors who came in October 1987, for which two trees were planted in their honor.
 January 1991 a beautiful statue “Cradle of Peace” was erected in memory of Mr. Lowell Turner who improved American-Soviet relations.

 Canadian Garden – Dedicated July 1, 1971, this garden is built around the emblem of Canada – a Maple Leaf.
 The Holladay Rotary Club built the garden as an international peace project.